artnie/miscellaneous/emacs_setup/README.md

 * Launch Emacs with `roslisp_repl &`
 * If Emacs says that the `yasnippet` package is missing, install it with `M-x package-install RET yasnippet RET`, close Emacs and launch it again.
 * If roslisp_repl receives an update from aptitude, it's config file gets overwritten and you need to add the load-file again to it.

+## General Emacs config
+The usual emacs config is in `~/.emacs.d/init.el`.
+Follow the above steps but do everything in that `init.el` file instead of `slime-config.el`

 ## cram-custom